Digital twin: a disruptive tool to meet today’s challenges

-Over the past five years, the concept of the fourth industrial revolution or Industry 4.0—which can loosely be understood as the digitization of manufacturing—has been an attractive subject for articles, conferences, and research studies.
+Over the past five years, the concept of the fourth industrial revolution or Industry 4.0—which can loosely be understood as the digitalization of manufacturing—has been an attractive subject for articles, conferences, and research studies.
 But it’s no longer just a buzzword.
-The convergence of market pressure, technology innovations, and industry-wide acceptance of digitization is truly driving transformation in all industries.
+The convergence of market pressure, technology innovations, and industry-wide acceptance of digitalization is truly driving transformation in all industries.

 The growing maturity of digital developments like the Internet of Things (IoT), cloud infrastructure, Extended Reality (XR) environments, and ML/AI tools are leading many organizations across a wide range of industries to create digital twins.

 A digital twin is a dynamic digital representation of physical assets or systems.
 The representation is built from multiple modeling technologies (first-principal, data-driven, 2D, and 3D CAD modeling) together with real-time data and advanced data analysis tools.
 The result enables deeper, more advanced, and thus more meaningful insights into critical operations to improve human decision-making.